kri-eng/CS418-Project/README.md

 **2. CS 418_Milestone 5.2.pdf:**
 The file contains slides about the project presentation, that was used for inclass pre3sentation of the project.

+**3. CS418EM-Dat_data.xlsx:**
+The file contains the necessary data required for the collab, it is based on the Em-Dat dataset and is in .xlsx form.

+**4. earthquakes.csv:**
+The file contains the necessary data required for processing in the collab.
+It is based on CORGIS dataset.